Gauged $\tau$-lepton chiral currents and $B \to K^{(*)} E_{\rm miss}$: Acknowledgments

 \section{Acknowledgments}

 We thank Jernej Kamenik for useful discussions at the early stages of this work.
+We also thank Gabriele Levati for helpful comments on an earlier version of the paper.
 LDL and MN are supported by the European Union -- Next Generation EU and by the Italian Ministry of University and Research (MUR) via the PRIN 2022 project n.~2022K4B58X -- AxionOrigins.
+The work of CT has received funding from the French ANR, under contracts ANR-19-CE31-0016 (`GammaRare') and ANR-23-CE31-0018 (`InvISYble'), that he gratefully acknowledges.